 Ways to pass your pension on

-The way that you decide to take your pension will affect what you can do with it when you die.
+The way that you decide to take your pension will affect what you can do with it when you pass away.

-Whilst it’s not always easy to talk about, the way you will eventually pass on your pension has most impact on other people, so it could help to talk with your spouse, children - or other people close to you, when you’re deciding how you take your pension savings.
+While it’s not always easy to talk about, the way you eventually pass on your pension has the biggest impact on other people, so it could help talking to your spouse, children - or other people close to you, when you’re deciding how you take your pension savings.